Shek Pik San Tsuen

-Shek Pik San Tsuen or Shek Pik New Village (石碧新村) aka.
-Shek Pik Resettlement is an urban village in Tsuen Wan District, Hong Kong.
+Shek Pik San Tsuen or Shek Pik New Village (石碧新村) Shek Pik Resettlement is an urban village in Tsuen Wan District, Hong Kong.

 History

 The villages of Shek Pik Valley - Shek Pik, Fan Pui, Kong Pui (崗貝) and the hamlet of Hang Tsai (坑仔) - were demolished and cleared to allow construction of the Shek Pik Reservoir.
 A total of about 260 people were resettled as a consequence.
 Most of the villagers of Shek Pik Village moved into five-story apartment blocks in the urban Shek Pik New Village in Tsuen Wan.
 Most of the villagers of Fan Pui moved to a new village nearby, Tai Long Wan Tsuen (大浪灣村) at Tai Long Wan, Shek Pik.
 Some families from both villages moved to a row of houses near Mui Wo Ferry Pier.

 Administration

 Shek Pik San Tsuen is a recognized village under the New Territories Small House Policy.